BELLOWS FALLS -- The organization dedicated to revitalizing the village's downtown economy also wants to ignite the entire area's holiday spirit.

 Pelton leads the award-winning concert band and the jazz ensemble, both of which will follow the chorus.
 He said the band will play "The Liberty Bell March" by John Philip Sousa, a type of musical composition called a chaconne and a trumpet concerto as well as a concerto for B flat trumpet, which will be performed as a solo by senior Emily Vaccaro.

-Vaccaro and bandmates Tim Jones (alto saxophone) and McKenzie Brandon (tuba) got the opportunity to
+Vaccaro and bandmates Tim Jones (alto saxophone) and McKenzie Brandon (tuba) got the opportunity to take a master class with members of the "The President's Own" United States Marine Band when the military musicians visited BFUHS in November for a concert on their Northeast tour.

 "They're doing a nice job preparing," Pelton said of his 25-member concert band.
 "We're sort of pulling together some last-minute details."